 The SEP for the Project is a "living document" that will be updated and adjusted as the ESIA progresses and Project planning evolves.
 It thus provides - and will continue to provide - a framework to manage effective and meaningful engagement with stakeholders.
-This SEP has been updated following the completion of the first round of Scoping engagement.
-It has been included as an annex to the Scoping Report.
+This SEP has been updated following the completion of the first round of Scoping engagement and subsequent interim engagement.
+It has been included as an annex to the ESIA Reports.

-A.2.2 PURPOSE OF THE STAKEHOLDER ENGAGEMENT PLAN
+B1.2 PURPOSE OF THE STAKEHOLDER ENGAGEMENT PLAN

 The overall aim of this plan is to ensure that a consistent, comprehensive, coordinated and culturally appropriate approach is taken to stakeholder engagement and Project disclosure.
 It is intended to demonstrate the commitment of ZRA to an 'international best practice' approach to engagement.
 ZRA is committed to full compliance with all Zambian and Zimbabwean Environmental Impact Assessment (EIA) Regulations.
 The applicable legislation on stakeholder engagement in Zimbabwe is the Statutory Instrument No. 7 of 2007 the Environmental Management (Environmental Impact Assessments and Ecosystems Protection) Regulations and in Zambia, the Environmental Management Act, 2011 and Salutatory Instrument 28 of the 1997 EIA Regulations.
-In addition, ZRA will align itself to the World Bank Operational Safeguards and the International Finance Corporation (IFC) Performance Standards, and any other directly relevant policies of the IFC and World Bank.
+In addition, ZRA will align itself to the World Bank Operational Safeguards, the International Finance Corporation (IFC) Performance Standards and African Development Bank Safeguards, and any other directly relevant policies of the IFC, World Bank and African Development Bank.